dragonflyoss/console/Readme.md

 - **Seed Peer Cluster:**  Manage the seed peer cluster and configure the seed peer cluster information.

-- **Security:**  Manage security groups and security rules, Users can configure the security groups associated with the scheduler cluster.
+- **Security:**  Manage security groups and security rules, users can configure the security groups associated with the scheduler cluster.

 - **Permissions:**  Manage permissions and roles.